Chiefs' Patrick Mahomes Stares Down Tom Brady, Shows Why He's the NFL's Future

 You simply do not see such a young player come into the Patriots' house and toss around the furniture and stay throw for throw with Brady.
 They almost always crumble under the pressure and get eaten alive.

 Mahomes didn't.
 As the game went on, he got better.
 He watched what Belichick did in the first half and adapted in the second.
 He used his weapons, like the stunning Tyreek Hill.
-He stayed calm.
+He was calm.
 He was relentless and unwavering.

-You could see what Mahomes was going against all game.
+You could see what Mahomes was going up against all game.
 Belichick is the best defensive mind in the history of football, and against Mahomes he pulled out all of the tricks.
-On one of Mahomes' interceptions, Patriots linebacker Dont'a Hightower crowded the line of scrimmage, like he was going to blitz, then slipped out into one of the passing lanes.
+On one of Mahomes' interceptions, Patriots linebacker Dont'a Hightower crowded the line of scrimmage, like he was going to blitz, and then slipped out into one of the passing lanes.
 Mahomes never saw him and threw the ball right to the spot where Hightower wasn't supposed to be.

 "I just lost him," Mahomes told reporters after the game.